Men’s Figure Skating

 At first, Rippon dismissed the vice president’s offer.
 But he later expressed a willingness to have “an open conversation.”
 This alone makes him a better man than Pence.
 Recall, after all, that Pence refused to exchange smiles, let alone express a willingness to discuss political differences, with the head of the North Korean delegation at the Opening Ceremony.

-But Pence’s surliness made him an offending guest, who I denounced in my February 9 commentary above; whereas Putin’s politeness made him an endearing host, who I praised in “Sochi Olympics: Day 6,” February 13, 2014:
+But Pence’s surliness made him an offending guest, who I denounced in my February 9 commentary above; whereas Putin’s politeness made him an endearing host, who I praised four years ago at Sochi:

-After all, if Putin were really concerned about the gay lifestyle influencing Russian culture he would’ve banned Men’s Figure Skating from his Sochi Games, no?
-Because what could be more gay than men skating around in sequins and tights looking like fairy queens on ice?
-Oh right, the comically homoerotic Men’s Double Luge.
-Things that make you go, hmmm. …
+Despite Russia’s anti-gay laws, Putin warmly embraced openly gay speedskater Ireen Wuest after her gold medal win.
+I noted that if Putin were truly concerned about gay influence on Russian culture, he would’ve banned Men’s Figure Skating from his Sochi Games—because what could be more gay than men skating around in sequins and tights looking like fairy queens on ice?

 Unfortunately, this was not a particularly exciting event.
 Which is why I have joined the media in showing more interest in Rippon snubbing Pence than in Hanyu winning gold.